MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 To get started with building your own Windows Server VM image, we have [created a guide which details the process step-by step](https://docs.microsoft.com/azure/virtual-machines/windows/image-builder).
 The powershell scripts mentioned below can be utilized alongside this guide to install your container runtime of choice.

+> [!TIP]
+> Make sure to cache the container images you plan to use locally on the VM!
+This will help improve the container start time after deployment.
+The [scripts below](#windows-server-1) will help you do this.

 ##### Custom Script Extensions

 Custom Script Extensions are quicker to implement and the cost is only in the nominal price to store the script in Azure or GitHub.
 However, the script may only execute after a VM has been provisioned, so you must budget for additional time being spent to properly prep the VM at scale-out time.